dfinity/ic-hs/README.md

 requires compromising the main goals.

- * The reference implementation describes _one_ possible execution, but not _all_ possible behaviours of the Public Spec.
+ * The reference implementation describes _one_ possible execution, but not _all_ possible behaviours of the Interface Spec.
 If this can be changed (e.g. using non-deterministic modeling of computation) without compromising readability and normal execution, then this would be nice.